ethanzitting/heroku-craft-site/README.md

 It's taking a very long time, and I think it's throwing lots of error codes?
 That did not work, so I'm going to undo it.

-`heroku plugins:install heroku-repo`
-`heroku repo:purge_cache`
-These last two commands were executed in error, not necessary at all

 `heroku plugins:remove heroku-repo`
 `heroku buildpacks:remove https://github.com/DuckyTeam/heroku-buildpack-imagemagick`